ChrisBertrandDotNet/Blog/Web/Make all websites look alike on FireFox (2019-02-11).md

 So you can experiment different fonts and font sizes and evaluate the result.
 You don’t need to restart FireFox.

-For example, set the default serif font as “*Segoe Script*” (on Windows), and admire source codes displayed as if they were hand-written.
+For example, set the default serif font as “*Segoe Script*” (on Windows) in the “*Latin*” section, and admire source codes displayed as if they were hand-written.